getcarina/getcarina.com/_tutorials/2016-05-09-migrate-cluster.md

 1. Create a data volume container on the new cluster to hold the data from the old cluster.

+    Replace `<new-dvc>` with whatever you want to name your new DVC.

     ```bash
     $ docker create \
-      --name new-dvc \
+      --name <new-dvc> \
       --volume /data \
       cirros
     23a2a7e8ecc2866b00fda5882e7b7e1411adf1462c183162f724c6668eaf191b
     ```

+    **Note**: The image used for a DVC is irrelevant as you don't run the container.
+The `cirros` image is used in the previous command because the `cirros` image already exists on all Carina clusters and thus doesn't have to be downloaded.

 1. Copy the data to the new cluster from the old cluster.

     This command runs a container from the official Docker image in the new cluster.
-The Docker CLI within that container is configured using `--env` flags to connect to the old cluster.
+The Docker CLI within that container is configured using `--env` flags and the `--volumes-from old-swarm-data` to connect to the old cluster.
 This is how `docker cp` can copy data to the new cluster from the old cluster.

     Copy a single file.